seqeralabs/nf-training-intro/docs/part1-cli.md

 Try to answer the following questions for yourself:

+- How easy would it be to try a new set of labels on this dataset?
 - What if there were 1000 images?
 Would you be happy following the above steps for all of them?
 - Even if you did, are you confident you would get the commands right if you had to type them out 100 times again?
 - How annoyed would you be if you had lost your place half way through and had to start again?